UFO sightings in Sweden: 1953

 An aeroplane pilot and his flight mechanic sighted a disc-shaped object approaching them at a very high speed while flying over Skåne in December 1953.
-The object was described as circular or slightly elliptical about ten meters in diameter with a metallic or somewhat white colour.
-The witnesses estimated that the object was flying at the speed of sound and no flames or smoke trails from the object was observed.
-No other aeroplanes was in the area at the time of the sighting.
+The object was described as circular or slightly elliptical and about 10 m in diameter with a metallic or somewhat whitish colouration.
+The witnesses estimated that the object was flying at the speed of sound, and no flames or smoke trails from the object were observed.
+No other aeroplanes were in the area at the time of the sighting.

 1957

-Two spheroid-shaped, silver-grey objects were seen flying at about 200 meters height over northern Gotland.
-The objects were described as being about 25 meters in diameter, having slowly rotating details and a constant red glow on the bottom surface.
-An examining expert of the Swedish military claimed that the objects were research balloons, but this conclusion has been questioned as there was no wind at the time of the observation that could move balloons and that the objects were observed moving in identical manoeuvres.
+Two spheroid, silver-grey objects were seen flying at an altitude of about 200 m over northern Gotland.
+The objects were described as being about 25 m in diameter, having slowly rotating details and a constant red glow on the bottom surface.
+An examining expert of the Swedish military claimed that the objects were research balloons, but this conclusion has been called into question as the objects were observed moving in identical manoeuvres despite the lack of wind at the time of the observation.

 1968

-In 1968 strange impressions were found on the ground in a remote place outside of Borås.
-The impressions were described as two triangluar shapes which emitted a maladorous smell from a fluid.
-One of the triangles had about 15 centimeter marks in each corner of the triangle.
-The fluid was examined by laboratory experts who could not explain what the fluid was.
+In 1968, strange impressions were found on the ground in a remote area outside of Borås.
+The impressions were described as two triangular shapes which emitted a malodorous smell from an unknown fluid.
+One of the triangles had about 15 cm marks in each corner.
+The fluid was examined by laboratory experts who could not identify it.